To educate each girl in a safe, supportive, Christian environment, to be a confident, lifelong learner.

 - They need to be charged and ready for use each day.

 - They are not to be used at breaks without teacher permission.
-Girls in the junior school are welcome to bring an iPad, but it is not an expectation.

 CAMP VENUES AND DATES

 Years 6, 7 and 8 attend a camp, usually in March.

 - Year 6 – an adventure camp at Camp Columba.
 Approximate cost – $200.

 - Year 7 – a cultural camp in Dunedin.
 Approximate cost – $220.